gla-rad/eNav-Eureka/README.md

     spring.security.oauth2.client.provider.sba.token-uri=http://${service.variable.keycloak.server.name}:${service.variable.keycloak.server.port}/realms/${service.variable.keycloak.server.realm}/protocol/openid-connect/token

 ### Operation
-The e-Navigation Eureka service in a nutshell is a service registry that allows other microservices included in the GRAD e-Navigation Service Architecture to register to it and become discoverable.
-This way, there is no need to provide the IP addresses and port configurations manually in the system.
-In addition, through the Springboot Admin module it allows a thorough administration of the architecture services.
+In order for the e-Navigation Service Architecture to correctly route the incoming requests to the appropriate microservices, it first needs to know how to locate each of them.
+This can be achieved either by the provision of a configuration file with the available routes, or dynamically by a service registry component, such as this.

+Apart from its primary operation, the “Eureka” service is also able to provide extensive monitoring on the internal architecture components through the introduction of the Spring Boot Admin web interface.
+This is a separate module that uses the Springboot actuator monitoring endpoints (if available) to display all the relevant information in a single location.
+It is noted that the actuator endpoints can be individually enabled for each of the involved microservices, and are also protected by the OpenID Connect authorisation server.

+In order to avoid unauthorised access to the actuator endpoints and the “Eureka” service administration interface, the Keycloak role-based authorisation is being utilised and a set of specific roles have been introduced.
+Under the current configuration, actuators are only accessible for users with the “actuator” role, while the “Eureka” administration interface is only accessible for users with the “admin” role.
+The “Eureka” microservice service account is granted with the “actuator” role for each of the monitored applications.
+The “Eureka” “admin” role on the other hand is applicable only for human users.
+It has to be stressed at this point that the aforementioned technique depends on all microservices explicitly requiring the “actuator” role for requests on their actuator endpoints.

 Finally, if the cloud configuration mode is enabled, as mentioned previously, it is able to expose an online configuration repository, thus removing the requirement of supplying individual configuration files to the corresponding services.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to